Planning Your Trip

 Cancun is Mexico's most popular resort area.
-It is located on the Yucatan Peninsula in the state of Quintana Roo, on what was previously a long strip of forest flanked by beaches.
-Cancun's history as a tourist destination dates back only to 1970, when the Mexican government chose the spot for development thanks to the area's great weather, beautiful beaches, clear waters, and nearby coral reef.
-Cancun is now the biggest resort area in the country, with a population around 600,000, but receiving over 3 million visitors annually.
+It is located on the Yucatan Peninsula in the state of Quintana Roo on what was previously a long strip of forest flanked by beaches.
+Cancun's history as a tourist destination dates back to the 1970s when the Mexican government chose the spot for development thanks to the area's great weather, beautiful beaches, clear waters, and nearby coral reef.
+It's now the biggest resort area in the country, with a population around 600,000 and receiving more than six million visitors annually.

 What many visitors don't realize is that you can also learn about and appreciate Mayan culture while in Cancun.
-To do so, your first stop should be the excellent Maya Museum and adjacent San Miguelito archaeological site, which are conveniently located right in the hotel zone.
-Find out more about how to enjoy Mayan culture in Cancun.
+To do so, your first stop should be the excellent Maya Museum and adjacent San Miguelito archaeological site, both of which are conveniently located right in the hotel zone.

-Visitors interested in shopping will find many options.
-You'll find a number of upscale shops and boutiques in La Isla Shopping Village, Luxury Avenue and Kukulcan Plaza.
+Visitors interested in shopping will find many options, including a number of upscale shops and boutiques in La Isla Shopping Village, Luxury Avenue, and Kukulcan Plaza.
 For affordable handicraft markets and gift shops, head to Mercado 28.

 There is much to see and do in the surrounding area, and much of it can be done as day trips.
-Cancun is the ideal starting point for discovering the Riviera Maya.
-It's easy to make day trips to Playa del Carmen or the archaeological sites of Chichen Itza, Tulum and Coba.
+Cancun is the ideal starting point for discovering the Riviera Maya, for example, and it's easy to make day trips to Playa del Carmen or the archaeological sites of Chichen Itza, Tulum, and Coba.
 Several tour companies offer day trips and will pick you up at your hotel in the morning and return you at the end of the day.
-One example is the Coba Maya Ville Excursion offered by Alltournative Off-Track Adventures.
+One example is the Coba Excursion offered by Alltournative Off-Track Adventures.

 Isla Mujeres is an island with beautiful, tranquil beaches and a laid-back vibe located just off the coast of Cancun.

-There are numerous nature and water parks in the area, some of the most popular are XCaret eco-archaeological park, which offers a whole range of diversions, from swimming in an underground river to learning about the natural world and Mexican culture.
-Xel-Ha is a natural water park which is ideal for snorkeling.
+There are numerous nature and water parks in the area.
+One of the most popular is XCaret eco-archaeological park, which offers a whole range of diversions from swimming in an underground river to learning about the natural world and Mexican culture.
+Xel-Ha is a natural water park ideal for snorkeling.

 Cancun's international airport (Airport code CUN) is the main point of entry.
-It is located just 6 miles from the hotel zone and receives flights from major international airlines as well as charters.
-See our Cancun airport guide for information on how to get to and from the airport.
+It is located just 13 miles from the hotel zone and receives flights from major international airlines as well as charters.

 For transportation within the city, local public buses run frequently along Kukulcan Boulevard in the hotel zone and to downtown Cancun.
 They are convenient and economical.
 Bus drivers give change.
-Just be careful crossing the street - traffic is very fast.
-Renting a car is a great option for exploring farther afield.
-Unlike some other areas of Mexico, roads in Cancun and the Riviera Maya are generally in good condition and there is ample signage.
+Just be careful crossing the street; traffic is very fast.
+Renting a car, on the other hand, is a great option for exploring farther afield.
+Unlike some other areas of Mexico, roads in Cancun and the Riviera Maya are generally in good condition, and there is ample signage.